Fast Explicit Diffusion (FED)

 Fast Explicit Diffusion (FED) is a simple explicit scheme that uses varying time step sizes [1].
 It is substantially faster than usual explicit schemes: Up to 50% of its time step sizes exceed the stability limit, and the stopping time grows quadratically in the number of steps.
 Thus, a few steps suffice to obtain astonishing stopping times.
 Another advantage of FED is the simplicity of implementation.
 Any explicit scheme can easily be converted into FED by adding two simple precomputation steps: Deriving the time step sizes, and choosing a suitable rearrangement in order to tame rounding errors.

-Besides being very efficient on sequential hardware, FED is also very well suited for massively parallel architectures, such as GPUs.
-Due to its simplicity, even complex diffusion-like processes such as highly accurate optic flow methods can easily be realised [2].
+Besides being very efficient on sequential hardware, FED and FJ are also very well suited for massively parallel architectures, such as GPUs.
+Due to their simplicity, even complex processes such as highly accurate optic flow methods can easily be realised [3].
 The resulting algorithms for GPUs beat the most sophisticated numerical solvers on CPUs by two to three orders of magnitude.

-We have developed a library which offers the highly efficient FED functionality for arbitrary diffusion processes.
-It can readily be used in C and C++ programmes, and is published as open source software under the terms of the GNU General Public License (Version 3).
+We have developed a library which offers the highly efficient FED functionality for arbitrary diffusion processes and Fast-Jacobi for elliptic problems.
+They can readily be used in C and C++ programmes, and are published as open source software under the terms of the GNU General Public License (Version 3).

-Our package contains the FED library, a detailed documentation, and a sample programme.
+Our package contains the FED/Fast-Jacobi library, a detailed documentation, and two sample programmes for both FED and Fast-Jacobi.
 It can be downloaded here:

-If you intend to use this library in the preparation of an own publication, please cite our paper [1] as a reference for FED.
+If you intend to use this library in the preparation of an own publication, please cite our papers [1] and [2] as references for FED and Fast-Jacobi.

 From box filtering to fast explicit diffusion.